Sammy970/XMR_Mining/README.md

 # XMR_Mining

 ________________________
-Hello, welcome to my repo \n
+Hello, welcome to my repo

 Here I have created a script from which you can mine XMR automatically
 _______________________________________________________________________